 When we purchase a toy for our child, we check the box carefully.
 There is a recommended age listed on the box that tells us if it is safe for a child or for his or her skill set.
 A manufacturer of toys knows that a toddler puts everything in their mouth.
 So, when they recommend a toy for a child of two, you assume there are no small parts that the child can put in his or her mouth that will choke them.

-Everything about the toy must be tested to ensure it meets regulations.
+As a product liability law firm in New Orleans, we know that everything about the toy must be tested to ensure it meets regulations.
 This is not just a courtesy.
 It is the law.
 The United States Consumer Products Safety Commission has very detailed requirements for a manufacturer of children’s toys.
 These standards go much deeper than the average consumer even thinks about.
 For example, if the toy makes noise, it must be within a range that is not harmful to the child.
 Every detail is addressed in the law.